The man with the pipe

 , and emphasised his party's technocratic leanings over their nationalisation programme.

 Under his leadership, Labour narrowly defeated Douglas-Home's Tories in 1964, winning a majority of 4.
 This quickly proved unworkable, so he called another election in 1966 and this time won a landslide victory.
 He lost the 1970 election in a surprise defeat.
-It is often said that Wilson lost because England were knocked out of the World Cup just four days before the vote, though the announcement of an unusually bad balance of payments in the same month may have had more to do with it.
-The hung parliament of February 1974 led to Labour winning most seats but not most votes, Wilson becoming PM and then going to the country again in October.
+It is often said that Wilson lost because England had been knocked out of the World Cup just four days before the vote, though the announcement of an unusually bad balance of payments in the same month and anti-immigration sentiment may have had more to do with it.
+The hung parliament of February 1974 led to Labour winning most seats but not most votes, Wilson becoming PM and then took the country to the polls again in October.
 This time, Labour got a majority of 3.
+Once the majority disappeared, Labour had to rely on the Liberals to stay in power for the remainder of his term.

 Wilson surprised everyone when he stood down in March 1976.
 He had Alzheimer's, which became apparent after he left.

-Wilson's time in office, the longest Labour Prime Minister until Tony Blair
+Wilson's time in office, the longest for any Labour Prime Minister until Tony Blair

 - The decision to devalue the pound in 1967, after three years of unsuccessfully attempting to prevent it.
 (Labour had previously had to devalue the pound in 1949, and Wilson was concerned that Labour would become "the party of devaluation".)